fleetdm/fleet/handbook/product/README.md

 At Fleet, like [GitLab](https://about.gitlab.com/handbook/product-development-flow/#but-wait-isnt-this-waterfall) and [other organizations](https://speakerdeck.com/mikermcneil/i-love-apis), every change to the product's UI gets [wireframed first](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-a-wireframe-first-approach).

-- Take the top issue that is assigned to you in the "Prioritized" column of the drafting board.
+- Take the top issue that is assigned to you in the "Prioritized" column of the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).

-- Create a file inside the [Fleet product Figma project](https://www.figma.com/files/project/17318630/%F0%9F%94%9C%F0%9F%93%A6-Fleet-EE%C2%AE-(product)?fuid=1234929285759903870).
+- Create a new file inside the [Fleet product](https://www.figma.com/files/project/17318630/%F0%9F%94%9C%F0%9F%93%A6-Fleet-EE%C2%AE-(product)?fuid=1234929285759903870) Figma project.
+See [Working with Figma](https://fleetdm.com/handbook/product#working-with-figma) below for more details.
-  -  Duplicate "(TEMPLATE) Starter file".
-It's pinned on the top of the "Fleet product" project.
-  -  Each Figma file corresponds to an issue on GitHub.
-Rename the file to follow the naming convention: **{issue number} {issue name}** (e.g. #11766 Instructions for Autopilot enrollment).
-  -  Starter file will have 4 predefined pages: Cover, Explorations, Archive, and Ready for development
-    -  Cover page: This page has a component with issue number, issue name, and status fields.
-There are 3 statuses: Work in progress, Approved, and Released (the main source of truth is still the drafting board)
-    -  Explorations page: use to explore and review wireframes.
-    -  Archive page: use to move all screens that are not relevant for design reviews and might be useful in the future.
-    -  Ready for development: Once ready for development move all relevant screens to this page.
-This way you can still keep your explorations and revisit them at some point in the future if necessary.

 -  Use dev notes (component available in our library) to highlight important information to engineers and other teammates.

 - Draft changes to the Fleet product that solve the problem specified in the issue.
 Constantly place yourself in the shoes of a user while drafting changes.
 Place these drafts in the appropriate Figma file in Fleet product project.